XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 15. You have only one public IP — how can you connect the servers?
 16. Can you tell me something about VPC peering?
 17. How will you connect your on-prem data center with AWS Cloud?
-18. Why do we require a NAT Gateway for a private subnet if the subnet is already private?
+18. What are **NAT gateways**?
+Why do we require a NAT Gateway for a private subnet if the subnet is already private?
 19. What is the default route in the main route table?
 20. Are you aware how to configure VPC Peering?
 21. Are you aware of Transit Gateway?